 In 1850, the British Raj initiated the Indo-Tibetan trade route that open new commercial perspectives.
 The creation of the state of Himachal Pradesh in 1972 and the inner-line permits for the areas close to the Tibet border gradually opened Kinnaur to visitors eager to discover the beauty of Himalayas.

 The proximity of the Tibet border has encouraged exchanges and the mixing of cultures.
 The influence of Buddhism is felt throughout Kinnaur, especially in architecture with pagoda roofs but also in the food, the costumes and religion; some villages and temples of Kinnaur marry Hinduism and Buddhism in one same place.

 Woolen weaving is one of the most famous crafts in Kinnaur such as colored shawls with geometric patterns and the famous wool caps (Thepank), with the green velvet edge, worn by both men and women.
 This region is also reputed for its orchards (apples, apricots) and dried fruits as well as for its ‘chilgozas’ (pine nuts).

 Foreigners wishing to travel to the areas close to Tibet’s border (Spiti, Poo, Khab, Sumdo, Dhankar, Tabo, Gompa, Kaza …) must obtain an Inner-line permit from the offices of Shimla, Manali, Kullu, Rampur, Kaza or Reckong Peo.

-Our journey through Kinnaur begins in Rampur, located 140 km from Shimla, and setting on the banks of the Satluj River.
+before entering Kinnaur, travellers usually stop at Rampur, located 140 km from Shimla, and setting on the banks of the Satluj River.
 It was once an important stop on the former Indo-Tibetan trade route.

 The city itself has little interest but its palace is certainly worth a visit.